HarnoorOberai/BitcoinStockPrediction/Readme.txt

 update the url variable 4 code box with the file path of the historical data

 Restart and Run all.
-For Refernce: The an html document is also attached in supporting materia
+For Reference: The an html document is also attached in supporting material